Snapaper/snapaper-backend/README.md

 <br/>

+# Notice
-Notice that cases API sources files from local directory, make sure files are uploaded before making the API available
+The cases API sources files from local directories, make sure files are uploaded before making the API available